pivotal-cf/docs-on-demand-service-broker/about.html.md

 ## <a id="odb"></a>About On-Demand Service Brokers

 An on-demand Cloud Foundry service broker is a service broker that provisions IAAS resources at service instance creation time, as opposed to pre-provisioning a fixed quantity of these resources at broker deployment time.
-The **On-demand Service Broker (ODB)** is an SDK that you can use to create generic, on-demand, service brokers for single service offerings where one service instance corresponds to one BOSH deployment.
+The **on-demand service broker (ODB)** is an SDK that you can use to create generic, on-demand, service brokers for single service offerings where one service instance corresponds to one BOSH deployment.
 Single tenant means a dedicated service process/cluster for each Cloud Foundry service instance.

 Service-specific functionality is plugged in by the service author via an executable called a **Service Adapter**.
 For more information about the responsibilities of Service Authors, please see [Creating the Service Author Deliverables](creating.html).